nayfin/tft/libs/interact/README.md

 # interact
+## THIS LIBRARY WILL HAVE BREAKING CHANGES DAILY
+## PLEASE DO NOT USE THIS FOR ANYTHING CLOSE TO PRODUCTION UNTIL STABLE

 This is an angular wrapper for the interactjs library.
 We aim to build a versatile API that will all deep customization of drag behavior while also simplifying common usage of common behaviors.